The difference between cast AlNiCo and sintered AlNiCo

 • Properties:

-• Cast AlNiCo: Typically has lower magnetic properties (in terms of coercivity and remanence) compared to sintered AlNiCo.
-It tends to have a lower density and may exhibit some dimensional variability due to the casting process.
+• Cast AlNiCo: Generally has higher properties than sintered AlNiCo.
+Cast AlNiCo tends to have a lower density and may show some dimensional variation due to the casting process.

-• Sintered AlNiCo: Generally has higher magnetic properties, including coercivity and remanence.
-It also tends to have a higher density and better dimensional accuracy due to the nature of the sintering process.
+• Sintered AlNiCo: Generally has the ability to make smaller and more complex products.
+Sintered AlNiCo also tends to have a higher density and better dimensional accuracy due to the nature of the sintering process.

 • Applications:

-• Cast AlNiCo: Suitable for applications where intricate shapes are needed or where magnetic strength is not the primary concern.
+• Cast AlNiCo: Suitable for applications where complex shapes are required or magnetic strength is not a primary consideration.
 Commonly used in instruments, sensors, and small motors.

-• Sintered AlNiCo: Preferred for applications requiring strong magnetic performance, such as sensors, relays, and certain types of electric motors where high stability and strength are critical.
+• Sintered AlNiCo: Suitable for applications that require complex shapes or less demanding magnetic strength, such as sensors, relays, and certain types of motors, where high stability and strength are critical.

 • Cost and Availability: